 Before you go

-Here are a few tips that will make your trip to Meteora easier:
+Here are a few tips that will make your trip to Meteora in 2023 easier:

 - Entry to each monastery is 3€ – This means that in total, you will spend 18€ per person to visit all six monasteries.

 - Know the (dress) code – Women are required to wear a long skirt and cover their shoulders, whereas men are not allowed to wear shorts.
 In practice, I saw a few men in shorts but all women were enforced to wear a skirt (which, if you don’t have one, is provided at the entrance to every monastery free of charge).

 - It’s not really possible to “beat” the tour busses – Most monasteries open at 9am, and by 9:30am there are already busses at their doorsteps.
 The easiest way to avoid the crowds is to travel in the off season or to spend your time at monasteries which are more difficult to access (learn about this below).

 - This region of Greece is subject to a lot of rain! – In an instant, you can go from sunshine to pouring rain.
 Be prepared by checking the weather report, bringing an umbrella, and being prepared to keep your things (e.g. camera, bag) dry.

 - Stay in Kastraki instead of Kalambaka for easier parking and driving – Driving in Greece can be a little fun and a lot of chaos.
 If you want an easier time, try booking a hotel or guesthouse in Kastraki.
 It’s just as close and convenient as Kalambaka with a fraction of the population.

 - You can easily reach Meteora from Athens or Thessaloniki via guided tours.
 You can go for anything from a full-day trip to a four-day excursion.
 This particular train tour from Athens is a bestseller with over 150 positive reviews.